browserengineering/book/book/graphics.md

 display list entry.[^not-quite-right] At the right edge of the screen, draw a blue, rectangular scrollbar.
-Make sure the size and position of the scrollbar reflects what part of the full document the browser can see.
+Make sure the size and position of the scrollbar reflects what part of the full document the browser can see, as in the figure showing page and screen coordinates.
 Hide the scrollbar if the whole document fits onscreen.

 [^not-quite-right]: This is not quite right in a real browser; the
     browser needs to account for extra whitespace at the bottom of the